farcasterxyz/docs/docs/learn/architecture/hubs.md

 ### Storage

-Alice's message is then check for conflicts before being stored in the Hub.
+Alice's message is then checked for conflicts before being stored in the Hub.
 Conflicts can occur for many reasons:

 1. The hub already has a copy of the message.
 2. The hub has a later message from Alice deleting this message.